simonrob/email-oauth2-proxy/README.md

 - You have an account already set up in an email client, and you need to switch it to OAuth 2.0 authentication.
 You can edit the server details, but the client forces you to delete and re-add the account to enable OAuth 2.0, and you don't want to do this.
 - You have made your own script or application that sends or receives email, but it doesn't support OAuth 2.0, and you don't want to have to modify it to implement this.
+- You use a device or business application that provides functions such as scan to email, email alerts or email to print, but you can't set it up to use the official OAuth 2.0 workarounds from [Microsoft](https://learn.microsoft.com/exchange/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365) or [Google](https://support.google.com/a/answer/176600).
 - You work with multiple services or applications that use IMAP/POP/SMTP, and you don't want to have to set up OAuth 2.0 independently for each one.

 In all of these cases and more, this proxy can help – just follow the instructions below to get started.